cerlib uses its own platform-agnostic shading language.

 method:

-myShader.set_value("base_color", cer::Vector3{1, 0, 0});
+myShader.setValue("baseColor", cer::Vector3{1, 0, 0});

-myShader.set_value("intensity", 2.0f);
+myShader.setValue("intensity", 2.0f);

 The method has overloads for each parameter type.
 When attempting to set a value that is incompatible with the parameter type, an exception is thrown.